- Course type: Self-paced

 There are no prerequisites for this course but most students prefer to complete Marketing 101: Intro to Marketing before taking this course.

-This course has been evaluated and transfer credit-recommended for 3 lower-division credits by ACE and NCCRS.
-To earn credit, follow these steps:
+This course has been evaluated and recommended by ACE and NCCRS for 3 semester hours in the lower division baccalaureate degree category.
+To apply for transfer credit, follow these steps:

-- Complete Marketing 301: Marketing Research by watching video lessons and taking short quizzes.
+- Complete Marketing 301 by watching video lessons and taking short quizzes.

-- Take the credit-granting Marketing 301: Marketing Research exam on our site.
+- Take the Marketing 301 final exam directly on the Study.com site.

 Learn more about the College Accelerator Plan